Health Research Development Information Network

 HERDIN PLUS is the new branding of the Philippine Health Research Registry and a one stop (health) research information management platform in the Philippines.

-Benefits of using HERDIN PLUS

-1.Enhanced access to and sharing of research information

-Disseminate research outputs to wider audience for free.

-2.Simplified and streamlined research information management

-Centralize your institutional ongoing or completed research information files in one system.

-3.Track your institutional performance or progress as a researcher

-Researchers and research institutions can use the system to build their research credentials and gauge their institutional performance.

-4.Reduce institutional reporting burden

-Contains standardized reporting fields and will only need to be submitted once by research offices.

-5.Quick and customizable reporting

-Allows institutions, researchers to customize report based on PNHRS indicators and institutional inputs.

-6.Free

-Open to all institutions without an existing research information system.

 History

 It started during the 1980s as a project of the Philippine Council for Health Research and Development (PCHRD) supported by the International Development Research Centre (IDRC) of Canada, United Nations Educational, Scientific and Cultural Organization (UNESCO), and the British Council with the Department of Health and University of the Philippines Manila as major cooperators.